codefresh-io/docs.codefresh.io/_posts/2023-11-30-nov-release-notes.md

 * Incomplete list of Pull Requests and Jira issues in Timeline tab of GitOps Apps dashboard when Kubernetes and deployments and Rollouts are both used in the same application.
 * Incorrect behavior with `ServerSideApply` for Hybrid GitOps Runtimes.
 (CR-20837 - Pasha)
 * Not found screen for analysis run (CR-20808 - Victor - verify if customer issue)
-* (On-premises?)Clicking Truncated Labels on clicking More filters in GitOps Apps dashboard.
+* (On-premises?)
+Truncated Labels on clicking More filters in GitOps Apps dashboard.
 (CR-20792 Alina)